Audit activities in Jira

 When you export the audit log, all events (up to the maximum number) are included even if you've filtered the audit log results in the page.

-Navigate to the audit log and choose Export
+Navigate to the audit log and choose Export.

-Confirm by clicking Export again
+Confirm by selecting Export again.

 Auditing and the REST API